natalieagus/50033/docs/02-babies/physics.md

 Suppose you want to create a platform that allows only one-way collision.
 You can upgrade your 2DColliders to be used with a new component called [effectors](https://docs.unity3d.com/Manual/Effectors2D.html).
 To demonstrate how this works, let’s create a platform where Mario can “climb onto” from underneath it but can stay upright on top of it.

-> Yes, World 1-1 in Super Mario Bros doesnt have this item, but we are just going to build it here for learning sake.
+> Yes, World 1-1 in Super Mario Bros doesn't have this item, but we are just going to build it here for learning sake.

 Create a `platform` GameObject, and place it under Obstacles GameObject.
 Then,